giladlotan/itpmssd/Week_1/README.md

 _Technical_
 - Intro to python on Code Academy
 - Set up your Amazon AWS machine
-- Go over the [Intro to Python .ipynb tutorial]
+- Go over the [Intro to Python .ipynb tutorial] (https://github.com/giladlotan/itpmssd/blob/master/Week_1/Introduction_to_python.ipynb)

 _Reading_
 - Erving Goffman, "The Presentation of Self in Everyday Life" (Introduction)
 - William Whyte, "City" (Ch 2: "The Social Life of the Street")

-[Intro to Python .ipynb tutorial]:https://github.com/giladlotan/itpmssd/blob/master/Week_1/Introduction_to_python.ipynb